Super Smash Bros. Ultimate (Series) Accessibility Report

 Rapid Repeated Pressing Optional: Quick, repeated button pressing (more than 2 times a second) is not required, can be skipped or switched to holding a button to trigger a repeated action.

 Vibration Optional: Controller vibration not used in the game or you can disable it.

-Super Smash Bros.
-Ultimate has 1 accessibility feature for Visual which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 1 accessibility feature for Visual in Super Smash Bros.
+Ultimate which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.